johnryzon123/Homebrew-for-debian-based-os/README.md

    chmod +x brew.sh installer.sh
 3. **Run the installer:**
    ./install.sh
-  This will copy the brew.sh script to ~/bin (creating it if it doesn't exist), add an alias to your .bashrc or .zshrc file, and source the file to activate the alias.
+  This will copy the brew.sh script to ~/bin, add an alias to your .bashrc or .zshrc file, and source the file to activate the alias.

 ## Usage